mProjectsCode/obsidian-meta-bind-plugin/exampleVault/Advanced Examples/Using JS Engine for Complex things.md

 const comp = new obsidian.Component(component);

-// create a bind target to the property that we care about const bindTarget = mb.bindTargetParser.fromStringAndValidate('locked', context.file.path);
+// create a bind target to the property that we care about const bindTarget = mb.parseBindTarget('locked', context.file.path);

 // the render function, it takes the locked value as the argument function render(value) {